 Our products are complex and may contain errors, particularly when first introduced or as new versions are released.
+Our new products are increasingly being designed in more complex processes which further increases the risk of errors.
 We rely primarily on our in-house testing personnel to design test operations and procedures to detect any errors prior to delivery of our products to our customers.
 Because our products are manufactured by third parties, should problems occur in the operation or performance of our ICs, we may experience delays in meeting key introduction dates or scheduled delivery dates to our customers.
 These errors also could cause us to incur significant re-engineering costs, divert the attention of our engineering personnel from our product development efforts and cause significant customer relations and business reputation problems.
 Any defects could require product replacement or recall or we could be obligated to accept product returns.
 Any of the foregoing could impose substantial costs and harm our business.